SkymouseStudios/skymse-jekyll/_drafts/2018-07-18-a-walk-through-branding-skymouse.md

 ---
 layout: post
 title: How to Build and Brand Your Business
-author: Patrick Hanus
+author: _profiles/patrick-hanus.md
-img: "/library/images/our-work/website-ams.jpg"
+img: ''
-permalink: "/how-to-build-and-brand-your-business.html"
+permalink: "/how-to-build-and-brand-your-business"
-ttr: 7
+ttr: 15
+categories:
+- Business
+- Branding

 ---
 **The problem**